 The attorneys at the Sammis Law Firm are experienced in representing individuals at these hearings.
 We aggressively fight to protect our clients from the consequences of these serious orders.
 Our offices are located in Tampa, Hillsborough County, FL.

 We represent both men and women in Tampa or Plant City in Hillsborough County, FL.
 We also represent clients throughout the greater Tampa Bay area including Pasco, Pinellas and Hernando County, Florida.

-At the Sammis Law Firm, our attorneys throughly investigate the allegations made by the petitioner.
+At the Sammis Law Firm, our attorneys investigate the allegations made by the petitioner.
 Although these hearings take place on an emergency basis, you are entitled to have an attorney that is completely prepared for the hearing.
-We take the following actions in a restraining order case:

-- At the upcoming scheduled hearing we often request a continuance so that we can take the petitioner's deposition, subpoena any witnesses to the events, and investigate the prior difficulties between the parties to show whether the claims are false or exaggerated.
+- At the upcoming scheduled hearing ("return hearing") we often request a continuance so that we can take the petitioner's deposition, subpoena any relevant witnesses, and investigate the prior difficulties between the parties to show whether the claims are false or exaggerated.

 - We then subpoena the witnesses so that we can take their deposition and question those witnesses about the allegations made in the petition.

 - We talk with the petitioner's attorney about other ways to address the petitioner's concerns.
 The protective order is a drastic remedy that should be reserved for only the most serious cases that involve a true threat of violence.
 Injunctions should not be used to harass the respondent or gain an advantage in a divorce or child custody case.

 Avoiding a Lifetime of Serious Consequences